-Despite the economic downturn, it feels like a new morning in Belfast.
+It feels like a new morning in Belfast.
+A forest of cranes stand sentinel over numerous building sites.
+The skyline is changing rapidly, especially along the once depressing Lagan riverfront.
 It’s hard to believe that the bright and bustling pedestrian center was once a subdued, traffic-free security zone.
-Now there's no hint of security checks, once a tiresome daily routine.
-These days, both Catholics and Protestants are rooting for the Belfast Giants ice hockey team, one of many reasons to live together peacefully.
-Still, it’s a fragile peace and a tenuous hope.
-Mean-spirited murals and pubs with security gates are reminders that the island is still split – and 900,000 Protestant Unionists in the North prefer it that way.
+There’s no longer any hint of security checks, once a tiresome daily routine.
+These days, both Catholics and Protestants root for the Belfast Giants ice hockey team.
+And aggressive sectarian murals are slowly being repainted with scenes celebrating heritage pride...less carnage, more culture.
+Still, it’s a fragile peace.
+Pubs with security gates are reminders that the island is still split – and 900,000 Protestant Unionists in the North prefer it that way.